Kristal4673/personalizeME/Develop/ReadMe2.md

 undefined
 ### Credits
-List your collaborators, if any, with links to their GitHub profiles. jdj
+List your collaborators, if any, with links to their GitHub profiles. jsjs
 ### Author
 The author name is
-jdjd
+jsjs
 ### Questions:
-If you have any questions contact me on [GitHub](https://github.com/undefined) or contact jdjd at jdjd
+If you have any questions contact me on [GitHub](https://github.com/undefined) or contact jsjs at jsjs